American Health & Fitness Nutrition

 In 1987, the USDA Food Consumption Survey reported that out of 21,000 people surveyed, not one consumed 100 percent of the RDA (recommended daily/dietary allowance) for ten key nutrients.

 These ten key nutrients included: vitamins B6, B12, A, C, thiamin, riboflavin, calcium, magnesium, iron and protein.
 And while many tests have been conducted within the last decade, the results remain unchanged – most people are blissfully unaware of the importance that vitamins play in a healthful lifestyle.
-According to a recent article written in the New York Times, only one in ten people (of the 12,000 people surveyed in ten states), have adequate diets.
+According to a recent article written in the New York City Times, only one in ten people (of the 12,000 people surveyed in ten states), have adequate diets.

 The US Public Health Service also found that 50 percent of the population were below the US RDA levels for one or more vitamin or mineral.
 And according to the American Dietetics Association, only 20 to 30 percent of adults are consuming the recommended daily five or more servings of fruits and vegetables.